KarenSandova/Project_Space_invasion/README.md

 #### Game Controls ⌨️

-- The user must be able to move pieces left, right, and down.
-- The user must be able to rotate pieces.
-- The user must be able to pause and resume the game.
+- The user must be able to move the friendly ship from left to right and with the letter space attack

 #### Scoring 🏆